jbruce12000/smoker-controller/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-## Support & Contact
+## Parting Thoughts

 You shouldn't build this.
 It's a lot of work.
 Took me a few months to put everything together while I was waiting for my smoker to be delivered.
+I had trouble with finding the right connectors for the servo and thermocouple.
+I had trouble with finding ways to NOT melt wires since they are close to the smoker.